 Tank heaters are available in various capacities, ranging from modest point-of-use warmers of around 6 gallons to industrial heaters of 100 to 120 gallons.
 Understanding your water use and patterns might assist you in selecting the appropriate size.
 They, like tankless heaters, are available in gas and electric types.
 As opposed to tankless heaters, which transfer colder water past the heating element and through the pipes, causing a delay before the continuous stream of hot water flows through, water is stored in the tank and kept at a steady temperature, making delivery of hot water nearly instant.

-If your budget can handle the high cost of a tankless water heater, you'll save more money in the long run.
-On the other hand, a storage-tank water heater may make more sense if you are on a small budget.
-To assess your options, talk to your plumber about the two types of water heaters.
+If your budget can handle the higher installation cost of a tankless water heater, you'll save more money in the long run.
+On the other hand, a storage-tank water heater may make more sense if you are on a smaller budget.
+To assess your options, talk to the experts at Miami Water Heater about the two types of water heaters.

 Do you need the installation of water heaters for your tank?
 Don't hesitate to give us a call to discuss your options and decide on which heater is right for you.